1.3: Physical-Chemical Foundations

 Equilibrium Constants

-Without a lot of experience in chemistry, it is difficult to just look at the reactants and products and determine whether the reaction is irreversible, or reversible, favoring either reactants or products (with the exception of obvious irreversible reactions described above).
+Without much experience in chemistry, it is difficult to just look at the reactants and products and determine whether the reaction is irreversible or reversible, favoring either reactants or products (except obvious irreversible reactions described above).
 However, this data can be found in tables of equilibrium constants.
 The equilibrium constant, as its name implies, is constant, independent of the concentration of the reactants and products.
 A \(K_{eq} > 1\) implies that the products are favored.
 A \(K_{eq} < 1\) implies that reactants are favored.
-When \(K_{eq} = 1\), both reactants and products are equally favored.
+Reactants and products are equally favored when \(K_{eq} = 1\).
 For the more general reaction,

 \[\ce{aA + bB <=> pP + qQ} \nonumber \]